ToniLMM/Blog-Robotica-Movil/README.md

 The aim of this practice is to develop a visual localisation algorithm based on the particle filter (Montecarlo method).

 ### First days
+During the first days I was looking and combining the codes that the teacher gave us.
+Obviously the first attempts were for the particles to move around the map with the robot's pose, however no weights were assigned yet.
+A small advance was to make the particles initialize throughout the map, avoiding initialization on top of obstacles.
+Before:

+After: